CESNET/eInfra-docs/docs.it4i/software/mpi/mpi4py-mpi-for-python.md

 from mpi4py import MPI
 ```

-The MPI4Py-enabled Python programs [execute as any other OpenMPI][1] code.
+The MPI4Py-enabled Python programs execute as any other OpenMPI code.
 The simpliest way is to run:

 ```console
 $ mpirun python <script>.py